-In Tibet, it’s certainly possible to find really interesting and reasonably priced antiques in Lhasa by some effort, some of the inexpensive mementos await you at Barkhor Street either.
+In Tibet, it’s certainly possible to find really interesting and reasonably priced antiques in Lhasa with some effort, some of the inexpensive mementos await you at Barkhor Street too.
 The Barkhor Street market is a must-see cultural scenery for tourism in Tibet.
 Many merchants and vendors offer a wide variety of local Tibetan arts, crafts, and tasty cuisines in this market.
-Many of the handicrafts displayed in the stalls are exquisitely made by the Tibetans.
+Many of the handicrafts displayed in the stalls are exquisitely made by Tibetans.
 You have the option to negotiate a lower price.
 Remember that you can buy it for at least half the initial price.
 Once they agree with the price you offer, you have to buy.
 Be smart before you bargain.

 Best Time to Visit Lhasa

 Generally speaking, the best time to travel to Lhasa is from May to October as the oxygen content is much higher in summer.
 Actually, Lhasa is a good place to visit all year round because the temperature is moderate throughout the year.